Updated June 16, 2021

 1. Pay Cuts.
-You did not reduce employees’ salary or hourly wages more than 25% during the Covered Period as compared to the most recent full quarter before the Covered Period.
+You did not reduce employees’ salary or hourly wages by more than 25% during the Covered Period as compared to the most recent full quarter before the Covered Period.
 This only applies to employees who were paid less than $100,000 annually (or <$50 per hour) at any single period in 2019.

 Reduced hours.
 You did not reduce the number of employees or the average paid hours of employees between January 1, 2020, and the end of the Covered Period.

-Safe harbor applies for reductions in numbers of employees that arose from
+Safe Harbor applies for reductions in numbers of employees that arose from

 - the inability to rehire individuals who were employees on February 15, 2020,